-DOC 600 Introduction to Doctoral Studies and Research Meth ods 4 MGT 610 Organizations, Management and Leadership 4 MKT 610 Advanced Strategic Marketing 4 FIN 610 Advanced Strategic Corporate Finance 4 DOC 640 Case Study and Action Research 4 DOC 650 Technology and Business Process Improvement 4
+DOC 600 Introduction to Doctoral Studies and Research Methods 4

+MGT 610 Organizations, Management and Leadership 4

+MKT 610 Advanced Strategic Marketing 4

+FIN 610 Advanced Strategic Corporate Finance 4

+DOC 640 Case Study and Action Research 4

+DOC 650 Technology and Business Process Improvement 4

 DOC 660 Innovation and Creativity in Business 4

 DOC 670 Applied Statistics for Research 4

 DOC 690 Doctoral Study Proposal 4

 DOC 700 Doctoral Study Supervision I 4

 DOC 701 Doctoral Study Supervision II 4

 DOC 702 Doctoral Study Supervision III 4

-^{}A completed masters level course in Marketing, Management/Organizational Behavior, and Finance may allow the corresponding course(s) to be waived.
-These courses may not be required for students with a Master of Business Administration.
+A completed Master's level course in Marketing, Management/Organizational Behavior, and Finance may allow the corresponding course(s) to be waived.
+These courses may not be required for students with a conferred Master of Business Administration, Management, Leadership, or similar degrees.
 This is subject to transfer credit rules and restrictions as outlined in the University's Policy Handbook.